boldlink/workflows-and-pipelines/gh001-workflows/README.md

 This workflow builds a Docker image and publishes it to an AWS ECR repository.
 The reusable is triggered by a workflow call event and requires specific input parameters.
 This workflow runs on a self-hosted runner.

-It's caller workflow should we set to be triggered by pushing a tag that contains `rc*` suffix to GitHub.
+It's caller workflow should be triggered by pushing a tag that contains `rc*` suffix to GitHub.

 Why create a workflow that automates docker build and push process?